TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.24.md

 ---

-But the boat was now in the midst of the sea, distressed by the waves; for the wind was contrary.
+But the boat was now in the middle of the sea, distressed by the waves, for the wind was contrary.